 Assisting Displaced Communities

 For many of those who fled Ninewa, the advance of IS forced them into poverty, reliant on humanitarian assistance to survive.
-The Kurdistan Regional Government, which opened its doors to those escaping, is under considerable strain in caring for the displaced.
-In one year, the population of Iraqi Kurdistan increased by approximately 28 percent at a moment when its economy has been suffering.
+The Kurdistan Regional Government, which opened its doors to those escaping, fell under considerable strain in caring for the displaced.
+In one year, the population of Iraqi Kurdistan increased by approximately 28 percent at a moment when its economy had been suffering.

 Many Kurds who we spoke to said that they welcomed the displaced, saying that as a people that also had been displaced they had an obligation to help.
-Yet resources are needed in order to provide help.
-Only 40 percent of the projected funding needed for humanitarian assistance, including medical assistance, food aid, and psychosocial support, has been donated.
+Yet resources were scarce.
+Only 40 percent of the projected funding needed for humanitarian assistance, including medical assistance, food aid, and psychosocial support, had been donated.